decode-dev/KnowWhere/README.md

 KnowWhere
 =========
-Android Application Developed based on the Problem Statemnt given by the NASA.
+Android Application Developed based on the Problem given by the NASA.
 Using the resources given by them.
-NASA Space Apps Challenge 2014
+NASA Space Apps Challenge 2014.